Stickykenny/Relaytd/README.md

 - I am leaving the comments as they are a learning points in this project
 - Changed Path Variables endpoints to Endpoint using Request Body, Path Variables are too restricted due to URI (no "/", no spaces)
+- Pure JS for dynamic DOM + CSS doesn't work with Angular, it needs to be done the Angular way

 #### Plan